Fruit Flies vs. Gnats: What’s the Difference?

 Things that attract them:

-Fruit flies are enticed by decaying and fermenting fruits, food, and drinks, while fungus gnats are tempted by decomposing food supplies, overripe produce, moist soil, overwatered plants pots, and meal spillage.
+Fruit flies are enticed by decaying and fermenting fruits, food, and drinks.
+On the other hand, fungus gnats are tempted by decomposing food supplies, overripe produce, moist soil, overwatered plant pots, and meal spillage.

 Where they lay eggs:

-Fungus gnats breed and lay their eggs on top of rotten organic materials, moist soil, and damp places, while fruit flies usually give birth on the surfaces of fermenting fruits and vegetables.
+Fungus gnats breed and lay their eggs on top of rotten organic materials, moist soil, and damp places.
+On the other hand, fruit flies usually give birth on the surfaces of fermenting fruits and vegetables.

 How they can enter a house: